pjobson/movie2ascii/README.md

 Movie plays well in Firefox, Chrome, and Safari.
 I haven't tested it in IE, because I don't really care.

+After you run the converter it will setup an HTTP service on your localhost so you can preview the output.

 ## Requrirements

 ### jp2a v1.0.6